verrazzano/docs/content/en/docs/guides/migrate/install/oauth2-proxy/_index.md

 ## Install OAuth2 Proxy using Helm

-1. Add the OAuth2 Proxy repository to the cluster:
+1. Add the OAuth2 Proxy repository to the cluster.
 {{< clipboard >}}
 <div class="highlight">